X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Acknowledgments

 \section{Acknowledgments}

+The authors thank the anonymous referee for insightful feedback that helped us to improve the manuscript.
 We thank Dany Page, Malte Buschmann, and T. Opferkuch for clearing our problems related to the NSCool code.
-S.Y. acknowledges Birla Institute of Technology and Science, Pilani, Pilani Campus, Rajasthan, for research facilities and financial assistance.
+S. Yadav acknowledges Birla Institute of Technology and Science, Pilani, Pilani Campus, Rajasthan, for research facilities and financial assistance.